itskokeh/writing/new-draft.md

 Looking back, I realize how much I figured out during this project:

-I developed better discipline with Git—committing regularly, and appreciating the safety it provides.
+- I developed better discipline with Git—committing regularly, and appreciating the safety it provides.

-I learned the critical role of branching, especially for experimental or complex features.
+- I learned the critical role of branching, especially for experimental or complex features.

-I gained a deeper appreciation for architectural planning, though I’ll reflect more on specific architectural lessons in the coming days.
+- I gained a deeper appreciation for architectural planning, though I’ll reflect more on specific architectural lessons in the coming days.

-If I were to start over, improved branching strategy would be at the top of my list.
+- If I were to start over, improved branching strategy would be at the top of my list.
 While I think I did well with commit frequency, there's still room for better structural decisions and planning ahead.

+#### What We'd Change

+1. **Scope Ruthlessly**: We planned 10 features; 4 shipped.
+MVP-first next time!.
+2. **Team Screening**: Our “illustrator” ghosted us, forcing last-minute asset scrambles.
+>Lesson: Vet collaborators or go solo.

+## Final Thoughts

+This project pushed me to bridge multiple web technologies under intense time pressure.
+While not every feature made it into the final MVP, I came away with stronger skills in architecture, toolchain optimization, and development workflow.
+Most importantly, I now understand how to document and reflect on technical decisions with clarity—something I’ll carry into every future project.